genropy/genropy_saved/docs/genro/webpage_elements/controller/datascript.rst

     .. deprecated:: 0.7

-    .. warning:: This controller has been substituted by :ref:`genro_datacontroller` and :ref:`genro_dataformula`
+    .. warning:: This controller has been substituted by :ref:`datacontroller` and :ref:`dataformula`

     .. automethod:: gnr.web.gnrwebstruct.GnrDomSrc_dojo_11.dataScript